Ecosoft Smart Grid Controller 2 Manual

 Installation for operating Heat Pumps

 The Smart Grid Controller 2 is designed to operate a heat pump or heat pump boiler via the Smart Grid (SG) interface or via an EVU blocking contact.
+If this is a 230V interface at your heat pump, consult the installation guide at the end if this paragraph.

 The SGC should be installed by an experienced installer with knowledge on electrical installations and heat pumps.